-This command deploys chaincode mycc with the policy AND('Org1.member', 'Org2.member') which would require that a member of both Org1 and Org2 sign the transaction.
+This command deploys chaincode mycc ("my chaincode") with the policy AND('Orgl.member', 'Org2. member') which would require that a member of both Org1 and Org2 sign the transaction.

 Notice that, if the identity classification is enabled (see Membership Service Providers (MSP)), one can use the PEER role to restrict endorsement to only peers.